 Robert Louis DeMayo is a native of Hollis, N.H., but traveled through many corners of the planet before settling in the Southwest.
 He took up writing at age twenty when he left his job as a biomedical engineer to explore the world.
 Over a ten-year period—the last decade before the internet—DeMayo completed ten six-month trips abroad and visited close to 100 countries, crossing many of them overland.

-Here’s a list of some of the places and time spent there.
+Here’s a list of some of the places and the time spent there.

 The Americas -